jma280/claude-use-cases/README.md

 3. Claude builds it, iterates, and updates files directly on my computer via filesystem access
 4. I narrate what I observe in real time.
 Claude classifies, logs, and flags.

-The prompts that built each tool are included unedited.
-Typos and all.

 **To run any tool locally:**
 ```bash